 Low-stress, 35-minute interview with two-member panel.
 Interviewers have access to personal statement, supplemental application, and letters of recommendation.
 Academics have been pre-screened and will be evaluated post interview by the admissions committee.

 - Supplemental application requirements:

-- To be eligible to receive a supplemental application, candidates' AACOMAS application must reflect a minimum 3.0 science and overall GPA.
-MCAT scores cannot be lower than 6 in any section (for the old MCAT exam), or 500 for the new MCAT.
+- To be eligible to receive a supplemental application, candidates' AACOMAS application must reflect a minimum 3.0 science and overall GPA and a minimum cumulative MCAT score of 500.

 - A minimum of a bachelor's degree from a regionally accredited U.S. college or university.

 - Waiver conditions: AACOMAS waiver

 - Supplemental application sent to the following prospective students:

 Candidates who meet the minimum requirements referenced above will receive a supplemental application.

 - Supplemental application fee: $60, non-refundable

 - Organic Chemistry, 8 semester hours with lab